 What a Good Answer Looks Like

 Real names.
 Real numbers.
 Real timelines.
-That is the only kind of answer worth trusting from a firm asking for six or seven figures of your budget.
+That's the only kind of answer worth trusting from a firm asking for six or seven figures of your budget.

 Good answers to these ten questions share a few characteristics.
-They are specific.
-They involve real client names, real numbers, real timelines.
+They're specific where the firm could have hedged.
 They acknowledge tradeoffs rather than claiming pure upsides.
-They include examples of things that did not go as planned and what was learned.
+They include examples of things that did not go as planned and what was learned from those engagements.

-Good answers also reveal a consistent orientation: the firm is building toward your independence, not their ongoing dependency.
-They are measuring success by your business outcomes, not by their deployment milestones.
-They are advising you toward what is right, not toward what they are best positioned to build.
+Good answers also reveal a consistent orientation: the firm is building toward your independence, period.
+They're measuring success by your business outcomes, not by their deployment milestones.
+They're advising you toward what's right, not toward what they're best positioned to build.

 The Scorecard